urperfectdude/Java-Programs/README.md

 # Programs-In-Java
-Some simple Programs in Java programming language.
+Questions for practice in Java programming language.

+Some tips for beginners in programming:-
+   Understand the logic of the code.
+   Try to write the code by your own first.
+   Practice code by hands.
+It sharpens proficiency.
+   Ask for help if you need.